 - Purchase requisition - Request for bids.
-An example of a request for quotation with relevant information can be found under "Frequently asked questions" in the "Finance" section of the CFI website (http://www.innovation.ca/en/node/100).
+An example of a request for quotation with relevant information can be found under "Complementary information" in the "Our funds" section of the CFI website (www.innovation.ca/en/OurFunds/FAQs).
 Please note that this is an example only.
 Other templates may also be acceptable. - All bids received following a competitive bid process - Documentation justifying an exception if a competitive bid process was not undertaken.
 The exception must be permitted under the institution's purchasing policy. - Summary form documenting bids received, evaluation and rationale for selection of the successful supplier or service provider - Purchase order or contract - Receiving document or statement of work - For travel costs, boarding passes (if available) or other evidence supporting that travel has taken place - Invoice - Proof of payment (i.e. cancelled cheque)

-• For personnel costs, supporting documentation for time spent and nature of activities performed as follows:
+For personnel costs, supporting documentation for time spent and nature of activities performed as follows: